LazoCoder/Pokemon-Terminal/README.md

 ## Saving

 ### iTerm2
-I have not yet implemented a way to save the terminal background to a profile.
-To save a background you will need to setup a startup command in the profile.
+To save a background you will need to setup a startup command in the profile:
 1. Navigate to iTerm2 > Preferences > General
 2. Locate the field where it says *Send text at start* under *Command*.
 3. In that field type `pokemon -n [pokemon name]`.
 You can see an example in the image down below.